sytskewijnsma/sytskewijnsma.github.io/index.md

 <br />

-Before joining Haas, I was a post-doctoral researcher at GeorgiaTech, Scheller College of Business and obtained my Ph.D. and MPhil in Management Science at the University of Cambridge, Judge Business School.
+<br />Before joining Haas, I was a post-doctoral researcher at GeorgiaTech, Scheller College of Business and obtained my Ph.D. and MPhil in Management Science at the University of Cambridge, Judge Business School.
 I also worked for 2 years as a quantitative analyst for commodity trading. <br />

 **Research Methods**: Game Theory, Applied Econometrics, Unsupervised Learning (clustering)\
 **Research Interests**: Supply Chain Management, Sustainable Sourcing, Circularity, Illicit Supply Chains, Social and Environmental Impact